 Burials also can be arranged at the Fort Wayne Jewish Cemetery.
 Contact President Dan Zweig at email@example.com.

-Please contact the Temple office at (260) 744-4245 if you’d like to purchase an individual nameplate in memory of a loved one to be displayed at the Temple.
+Please contact the Temple office at (260) 744-4245 if you’d like to purchase a virtual Yahrzeit plaque in memory of a loved one to be displayed at the Temple.
 Plaques are $500.
 Proceeds support the Temple’s Endowment Fund.
 Learn more about our yahrzeit plaques.

 The best way to learn about Temple news and events is through our: